ibm-cloud-docs/openwhisk/monitor.md

 # Monitoring activity
 {: #monitor}

 Get insight into the performance of your actions deployed with {{site.data.keyword.openwhisk}}.
-Metrics can help you find bottlenecks or predict possible production problems based on action duration, results of action activations, or when you've hit action activation limits.
+Metrics can help you find bottlenecks or predict possible production problems based on action duration, results of action activations, or when you hit action activation limits.
 {: shortdesc}

 Metrics are collected automatically for all entities.
 Depending on whether your actions are in an IAM-based or a Cloud Foundry-based namespace, metrics are located in the IBM Cloud account or space.
 These metrics are sent to {{site.data.keyword.monitoringlong}} and are made available through Grafana, where you can configure your dashboards, create alerts based on the metrics event values, and more.
 For more information about metrics, see the [{{site.data.keyword.monitoringlong_notm}} documentation](/docs/services/cloud-monitoring?topic=cloud-monitoring-getting-started#getting-started).